Directives๐Ÿ”—

 }

-By default, the name of the generated Directive is the same as the name of the Directive class.
-You can change this by setting the schema_name argument to the Directive class.
+By default, the name of the generated GraphQL directive for a Directive class is the name of the Directive class.
+If you want to change the name separately, you can do so by setting the schema_name argument:

 1